Waikato and Bay of Plenty high schools in lockdown

 A reporter at the scene said there were about eight police cars outside the school entrance.

-He said there was a sign on the school gate saying they it was closed.
+He said there was a sign on the school gate saying that it was closed.

 "One of the policemen has a gun," he said.